 Regardless of the provision acknowledged in F1: 15 days is counted at the least extension time and the visa fee charged thus.
 For an extended period of greater than 15 days, the visa fees are charged as per the terms of F1.

 A tourist visa could be extended up to the highest period of One Hundred Fifty days in a single visa year (January – December).

 Note: For an extension to a visa, you need two extra passport photographs for every extension.

 Visitor visa of one day can obtain from the port of entry (Immigration at Tribhuvan International Airport) to Nepal as you show departure air ticket.
 The transit visa fee is USD 5 per person.
 A transit visa cannot be extended.

-A Nepal Visa can apply from the Embassy of Nepal/Consulate offices at your country, or upon arrival at Tribhuvan International Airport.
+A Nepal Visa can apply from the Embassy of Nepal/Consulate offices in your country, or upon arrival at Tribhuvan International Airport.
 Additionally, it is feasible to acquire a visa from other border aspects of entry.
 You need one passport size photograph every time.

 For international investors or a business visa with a multiple entry facility for one year or five years may also be got from the department of immigration on the recommendation of the Department of Industry and Commerce by way of paying USD 100 – USD 250 or convertible Nepali Currency.

 Important: While we attempt to make the expertise contained herein as accurate as viable, we take delivery of no responsibility for any loss, disruption, or inconvenience sustained by using anyone this information.